Where are you located?

 Do your puppies shed?
 What about coat types?

 It is impossible for us to 100% guarantee that our puppies won’t “shed”.
+Actually, it is impossible for any breeder to promise you that.
+Consider that claim a red flag.
 Most first generation Goldendoodles will loose lightly; some can have moderate shedding.
 F1 Goldendoodles are compatible for most families with MILD allergies.
 Most F1 Goldendoodles will have plush, loose wavy coats.
 Occasionally, an F1 breeding will produce a more curly coat.
 We believe the coat of the mother has a lot to do with the puppies coat type.
+Also note, dog allergies can consist more that shedding.
+One could be allergic to dog salvia or dander.
+Please do research on what particular allergy you suffer from.
+If you are allergic to dog salvia a Goldendoodle will still cause a reaction, same as any other breed.

 F1B’s can have a variety of coat types including, loose wavy or curly.